tmontaigu/pylas/docs/intro.rst

 The payload is limited to 65,535 bytes (Because in the header, the length of the payload is stored on a uint16).

+See :ref:`manipulating_vlrs`

+Point Records
+-------------
 The last chunk of data (and the biggest one) contains the point records.
 In a LAS file, points are stored sequentially.

-Version 1.4 of the LAS specification added a last block following the point records: EVLRs (Extended Variable Length Record) which are the same thing as VLRs but they can carry a higher payload (length of the payload is stored on a uint64)

-Point Records
--------------

 The point records holds the point cloud data the LAS Spec specifies 10 point formats.
 A point format describe the dimensions stored for each point in the record.